No Distance Left to Run (film): Reception

 The film received mostly positive reviews from critics.
-Review aggregator Rotten Tomatoes reports a 93% approval rating, based on 14 reviews.

 Awards

 In December 2010, No Distance Left to Run was nominated as Best Long Form Music Video for the 53rd Grammy Awards.
 The situation was unique because this was the first time when Blur were up for a Grammy Award.
 Eventually they lost out to a documentary about The Doors, When You're Strange.